-This is where a NeuroMem® neural network becomes a true problem solver.
-Unlike a Deep Learning engine, it can admit when it does not know, which is the information of interest in predictive maintenance, and learn in real-time (including new categories) to allow the classification of novelties.
+This is where a NeuroMem® neural network becomes a real problem solver.
+Unlike a Deep Learning engine, this network will admit when it does not know, which is the information of interest in predictive maintenance.
+It will be capable of learning in real-time (including new categories) and classify novelties.

 Read the full application note @